Bulk modify work items

 You can’t change the work item type of an existing work item.
 However, you can clone an existing work item and specify a new type.
 Open the work item you want to change, copy it—including all links—and choose the work item type you want.

 The cloned work item is automatically linked to the original work item through a Related link type.

 If you have a large number of work items whose type you want to change, you can export them using Excel, copy them to a new Excel list, and reimport them by specifying a different work item type.
 See Bulk add or modify work items with Excel.

 A: From the backlog page in web access, use Create Query to create a query with the backlog items.
 Then, open the query in Excel to bulk modify the backlog.
-To change priorities, you can use the Backlog Priorities or Stack Rank fields.
+To change the list order of the backlog, you update either the Backlog Priority or Stack Rank field.